-- 5.8 For each meeting, a person may apply to speak during a public address on no more than two items of business on the agenda of the council meeting and no more than once at a public forum. - 5.9 Legal representatives acting on behalf of others are not to be permitted to speak at a public address or public forum unless they identify their status as a legal representative when applying to speak at the public address. - 5.10 To speak at the public forum or public address, a person must first make an application to the council in the approved form.
-Applications to speak must be received by 5pm on the business day prior to the date on which the council meeting is to be held, and must identify: - (a) the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak 'for' or 'against' the item, or - (b) the subject matter of what they would like to speak to at the public forum
+- 5.8 For each meeting, a person may apply to speak during a public address on no more than 2 items of business on the agenda of the council meeting and no more than once at a public forum. - 5.9 Legal representatives acting on behalf of others are not to be permitted to speak at a public address or public forum unless they identify their status as a legal representative when applying to speak at the public address. - 5.10 To speak at the public forum or public address, a person must first make an application to the council in the approved form.
+Applications to speak open when the business papers are published and must be received by 5pm on the business day prior to the date on which the council meeting is to be held, and must identify: - a. the item of business on the agenda of the council meeting the person wishes to speak on, and whether they wish to speak 'for' or 'against' the item, or - b. the subject matter of what they would like to speak to at the public forum - c. whether they wish to attend in person or provide a written statement for staff to read.